gnolang/blog/posts/2025-05-05_gnoland-the-first-logoverse/README.md

    deterministic.
  - Auto Persistent - all changes to instantiated Gno objects in the transaction are persisted transparently.
- - Self Sustaining - every transaction locks $GNOT up for new storage allocated;
+ - Self-Sustaining - every transaction locks $GNOT up for new storage allocated;
    CPU gas fees paid in any language.
  - Timeless - every Gno object that is referenced (not GC’d) remains forever.
  - Multi User Realm - all objects are stored in realm packages (namespaces).

 ## Gno Language Innovation

-All modern popular programming langauges are designed for a single programmer user.
+All modern popular programming languages are designed for a single programmer user.
 Programming languages support the importing of program libraries natively for components of the single user's program, but this does not hold true for interacting with components of another user's (other) program.
 Gno is an